vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 Given this, indexing a 1B vector dataset using `HNSW` will need about 4TiB of memory.

-In 2022, many cloud providers offer [cloud instance types](https://aws.amazon.com/ec2/instance-types/high-memory/) with large amounts of memory, but these instance types also come with many v-CPUs which drives production deployment costs.
+In 2022, many cloud providers offer [cloud instance types](https://aws.amazon.com/ec2/instance-types/high-memory/) with large amounts of memory, but these instance types also come with many v-CPUs, which drives production deployment costs.
 These high-memory and high-compute instance types support massive queries per second and might be the optimal instance type for applications needing to support large query throughput with high recall.
 However, many real-world applications using vector search do not need enormous query throughput but still